 • Invite well-know athletes, coaches, or MVPs to give awards at the end of the day.

-• Another way of having a sports fundraiser is to invite your local Minor or even Major-leage sports team (baseball, football, hockey, basketball, tennis, golf, etc.) to do a benefit game.
+• Another way of having a sports fundraiser is to invite your local Minor, or even Major League, sports team (baseball, football, hockey, basketball, tennis, golf, etc.) to do a benefit game.
 The pro or semi-pro team can play against the local dads, kids, priests, etc.

-• Make sure to ask appropriate permissions and to do several press-releases on the event.
+• Make sure to ask appropriate permissions and to do several press-releases to promote the event.